tinymce/tinymce-docs/_includes/configuration/formats.md

 });
 ```

 #### deep

-Enables you to control if formats of children with the same matching format should be removed as well.
-This is set to true by default on selector formats since if you select a table
+Enables control for removing the child elements of the matching format.
+This is set to `false`  by default on selector formats.
+As a result, when a class is removed from a selected table class, disabling `deep` retains the class in the child elements within the other nested tables.
-cell and remove a class from that cell you normally don't want to remove that specific class on any child cells within other nested tabled.

 **Type:** `boolean`

-**Default:** `true` for `selector` formats
+**Default:** `false` for `selector` formats

 ##### Example